What is Cherry Eye in Dogs?

 If you notice cherry eye we recommend you get your furball to your vet right away.
 It’s really important to treat the condition as soon as possible.

 This is because the third eyelid gland produces a lot of water to keep your pooch’s eyes from drying out.
 In fact, up to 50%!
-Without this additional water production, your dog’s prone to “dry eye“.
-Dry eye is a serious condition that can permanently impair their vision.
+Without this additional water production, your dog is prone to dry eye – a serious condition that can permanently impair their vision.

 Regardless, if this condition is left untreated it can cause further problems such as infections like conjunctivitis.
 The other reason to treat cherry eye in dogs quickly is that your poor pooch may try and scratch or paw at it.
 This could lead to other infections and possibly more damage to the eye.